AUP-SE/intro/README.md

 class.

 To start, please open an account on [github](https://github.com/).
-Once the account has been opened and verified, please send an email to tlibal@aup.edu with your username.
+Once the account has been opened and verified, please send me an email with your name and github username.

 A software engineer should be able to easily set up and use any technology which might help improve the development process.